-The Programme has been rated by Moody's, Fitch and S&P, subject to the Final Terms in respect of each issuance of Notes hereunder.
+The Programme has been rated by Moody's Investors Service Cyprus Limited ("Moody's"), Fitch Ratings Limited ("Fitch") and S&P, Global Ratings Europe Limited ("S&P") subject to the Final Terms in respect of each issuance of Notes hereunder.
 Moody's has assigned Senior Notes and Subordinated Notes issued under the Programme the rating of (P)Aa3 and (P)A2, respectively.
 Fitch has assigned Notes of a long-term senior unsecured nature the rating of A+ and Notes of a short-term senior unsecured nature the rating of F1 under the Programme.
 S&P has assigned the rating of A to senior unsecured Notes with a maturity of one year or more and A-1 for senior unsecured Notes with a maturity of less than one year.